 10 Things No One Tells You About Your Wedding Photos

-Choosing your wedding photographer will be more about a feeling than your budget or anything else.
+1. Choosing your wedding photographer will be more about a feeling than your budget or anything else.

-Engagement photos will feel like a test run.
+2. Engagement photos will feel like a test run.

 Unless you're a professional model, you'll probably feel a little shy in front of the camera at first, but practice makes perfect.
 Taking engagement photos will give you guys a chance to warm up to those cute poses (and kissing in front of strangers).
-Plus, your photographer will benefit too, by finding out what kind of photos you like and the best way to put you at ease and make you laugh.
+Plus, your photographer will benefit too by finding out what kind of photos you like and the best way to put you at ease and make you laugh.

-You may have to move your wedding portrait session.
+3. You may have to move your wedding portrait session.

 Day-of schedules are essential, but the best ones are also flexible.
 Maybe the makeup artist is running behind schedule or an afternoon thunderstorm is threatening to ruin your romantic rose garden shots—your photographer will be less pleased than you about the change of events.
 But also trust them and just roll with it if you all have to rethink the time or even place to take certain shots.

-Your face will actually ache.
+4. Your face will actually ache.
 And you may see spots.

 If you're not already tired of smiling (and maybe even seeing spots) from all your couple snaps, the obligatory family group shots will seal the deal.
 Your cheeks will get sore and you'll be begging for a break between sets of grandparents.
 While the photographer is rounding up your extended relatives, rest the muscles in your face and take a few sips of champagne—bubbles make everything better!

-You might not get all the photos you had originally wanted…
+5. You might not get all the photos you had originally wanted…

 No matter how many shot lists you draft or prewedding talks you have with your photographer, there may be a few photos that just never come to be on your wedding day.
 Maybe there isn't one of you and all your cousins, or your grandparents dancing.
 The day moves quickly and things happen.
-It stinks.

-…but that won't matter because you'll end up with 10 other amazing ones that no one could have planned for.
+6. …but that won't matter because you'll end up with 10 other amazing ones that no one could have planned for.

-You'll wonder if your photographer moonlights as a ninja.
+7. You'll wonder if your photographer moonlights as a ninja.

 You probably didn't even realize those aforementioned candid shots, which you're now making the centerpiece of your gallery wall and this year's holiday card, were being taken, right?
 A good photographer will be present but not obtrusive.
-Most of the time you'll be having so much fun, you won't even realize someone is snapping hundreds of pictures of you.
+Most of the time you'll be having so much fun, you won't even realize someone is snapping hundreds of fabulous pictures of you.

-It takes a long time for photos to come back after the wedding.
+8. It takes a long time for photos to come back after the wedding.

-It'll probably take you even longer to create your photo album.
+9. It'll probably take you even longer to create your photo album.

 You'll devour your photos a dozen times over and share them with family and friends immediately.
 And then days, weeks, months will go by before you finally decide to buckle down and make an album (maybe when you realize your first anniversary is fast approaching and you still don't have one!).
 There will be so many great options, and it will seem impossible to choose between all 4,723 of them.
 But you'll eventually find your favorites, and the final product, like your wedding daywill be fabulous.

-Your wedding photos aren't technically yours.
+10. Your wedding photos aren't technically yours.